aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 As mentioned at the beginning of the article you can also set the client to or `predis` to use the `predis` composer package to connect to Redis.

-Each driver can have one or more connections that represent the connection settings for the particular type of database, for instance a relational database or a Redis data store.

 Each driver can have one or more connections.
 Each connection represents the connection settings for the particular type of database that the driver supports.

-For example `'default'` and `'cache'` are two connections for the `'redis'` driver that are included by default.
+So for example `'redis'` driver has the `'default'` and `'cache'` connections included by default and the `'connections'` database driver has `'sqlite'` and `'mysql'` connections among others that are included by default.

 You can add as many connections with different connection settings as you need.